-608. An application for registration mustvvv.
-4 711 application 101 1051bu auton must
+608. An application for registration must-

-- (a) be made to the customs authority in the form and format as may be prescribed by rule; - (b) contain the information as may be required by rule; - (c) be signed by the applicant; - (d) be accompanied or supported by such documents and information as may be prescribed by rule; and
+(a) be made to the customs authority in the form and format as may be prescribed by rule;402

-(e) be submitted to any Customs Office or transmitted to the customs authority electronically in accordance with section 913.
+- (b) contain the information as may be required by rule; - (c) be signed by the applicant; - (d) be accompanied or supported by such documents and information as may be prescribed by rule; and - (e) be submitted to any Customs Office or transmitted to the customs authority 5 electronically in accordance with section 913.